tzolov/mcp-annotations/README.md

+> NOTE: This project is moved to: https://github.com/spring-ai-community/mcp-annotations

 # MCP Annotations

 The MCP Annotations project provides annotation-based method handling for Model Context Protocol (MCP) servers in Java.
 This project consists of two main modules: